NRLMMD-GEOIPS/geoips/interface_notes.md

   - I think I have this fixed.
 Still worth checking, but it doesn't look like this interface was working correctly anyway!

 # Questions
+- Need to figure out what we want to call `Boundaries` and `Gridlines` which are both yaml-config based.
+These likely shouldn't be combined into a single class because they are sometimes mixed and matched.
+  - Maybe have a MapInterface module that defines which Boundaries and Gridlines you want to use.
 - It looks like the `output_config` interface implements `get_output_format` and `get_output_format...`.
 These need to be updated to work better with the new system and have appropriate names.
 - What is the difference between `geoips/dev/utils.py` and `geoips/geoips_utils.py`?
 It seems like a lot of what is in